CalConnect/DEVGUIDE/_pages/jsCalendar-Topics/introduction.md

 # Introduction

-JsCalendar is a new JSON based representation of calendar data.
+JsCalendar is a JSON based representation of calendar data.
 The specification is available as [RFC 8984](https://www.rfc-editor.org/rfc/rfc8984.html).

 Along with the specification a mapping document is being created.
 This